Genetic recombination: In viruses

-Recombination in RNA viruses appears to be an adaptation for coping with genome damage.
-Switching between template strands during genome replication, referred to as copy-choice recombination, was originally proposed to explain the positive correlation of recombination events over short distances in organisms with a DNA genome (see first Figure, SDSA pathway).
+Recombination in RNA viruses appears to be an adaptation for coping with genome damage, as shown in the well-known process of multiplicity reactivation (MR).
+Infection of animal cells tends to produce inflammation and lead to reactive oxygen species production, which could damage the viral genome.
+Switching between template strands during genome replication, referred to as copy-choice recombination, was originally proposed to explain the positive correlation of recombination events over short distances in organisms with a DNA genome (see above, SDSA pathway).